SenseTecnic/node-red-contrib-fred/README.md

 ## Installing on FRED

-This information only applies to installing these nodes on the FRED host, and is here (mostly) for Sense Tecnic employee information.
+This information only applies to installing these nodes on the FRED host, and is here (mostly) for FRED licensees.

 The package.json file contains a config property 'hostType' that can be 'client' (default) or 'server'.